 When an employment ends

-Payments made after your employee leaves
+Payments made after an employee leaves

-You may make a payment to an employee after they have ceased employment.
+An employer may make a payment to an employee after they have ceased employment.
 The process for reporting these payments will depend on whether the payment is made:

 • in year